-- 3.1 Option 1: The Committee could decide not to recommend the strategies to Council.
-The Council must adopt strategies for 2023/24 and should the Committee decide not to recommend it would need to recommend an alternative to Council.
-The strategies are in line with the necessary codes and practice guides and take a low risk approach favouring liquidity and security over return.
-As such the approach set out within the strategy is considered suitable for this Council. - 3.2 Option 2: Subject to any legal obligations placed upon the Council, the Committee could amend the strategies prior to recommendation to Council.
+3.1 Option 1: The Committee could decide not to recommend the strategies to Council.
+The Council must adopt strategies for 2024/25 and should the Committee decide not to recommend it would need to recommend an alternative to Council.
+The strategies are in line with the necessary codes and practice guides and take a low risk approach favouring liquidity and security

+- 3.2 Option 2: Subject to any legal obligations placed upon the Council, the Committee could amend the strategies prior to recommendation to Council.
 The Committee would need to provide Council with detailed reasons for the amendments and the risks and benefits that the proposed amendments provide in order for the Council to make a fully informed decision on the recommendation. - 3.3 Option 3: The Committee could agree the attached strategies and recommend them to Council.
 The attached strategies have been produced in line with current guidance from CIPFA and the Department of Levelling Up, Housing and Communities (DLUHC).
 They have also been developed in line with advice and guidance from the Council's Treasury Management Advisors, Link Asset Services.